 These three languages will do the trick:

-HTML - the fundamental coding language that creates and organizes web content so it can be displayed by a browser
+HTML - the fundamental coding language that creates and organizes web content so it can be displayed by a browser.
+You can learn more about HTML here.

 CSS - a language that accompanies HTML, and defines the style of a website’s content, such as layout, colors, fonts, etc.